Langah Sultanate: History

 After the invasion of Emir Timur in 1398, the Delhi Sultanate greatly weakened and the city of Multan became independent of the Sultanate of Delhi.
-The inhabitants chose Shaikh Yousaf Qureshi, a descendant of the famous Sufi Baha-ud-din Zakariya, as ruler in 1438.
+The inhabitants chose Shaikh Yousaf Qureshi, a descendant of the famous Sufi Bahauddin Zakariya, as ruler in 1438.
 He was a mild and inexperienced ruler.
 In 1445, Rai Sahra, chief of the Langah, attacked the city at night with the help of his tribesmen, arrested Sheikh Yousaf and proclaimed himself sultan.
 In this way Multan passed to the Langah clan, thus establishing the Langah Sultanate.
 The reign of Sultan Husayn I, who ruled from 1469 to 1498, is considered to be the most illustrious of the Langah sultans.
 Multan experienced prosperity during this time, and a large number of Baloch settlers arrived in the city at the invitation of Shah Husayn.
 Shah Husayn successfully repulsed attempted invasion by the Delhi sultans led by Tatar Khan and Barbak Shah.
 He fought off attempts to reinstall Shiekh Yousaf, who had taken refuge under Delhi sultans.
 Eventually, he signed a peace treaty with Sikandar Lodi and abdicated in the favour of his son.
 His successor, Budhan Khan, who assumed the title Sultan Mahmud Shah I, inherited the sultanate stretched encompassing the neighbouring regions, including the cities of Chiniot and Shorkot.
-During the rule of the Langah, a large number of Baloch tribes were allowed to settle in the Derajaat Border in turn for military service.
+During the rule of the Langah, a large number of Baloch tribes were allowed to settle in the Derajat in turn for military service.